psychemedia/storytelling-notes/bendigeidfran_branwen_second_branch.md

 The Irish had been killed, to a man.
 Of Bendigeidfran's men, only seven lived through that terrible battle.
 Seven men, and Branwen.

 Bendigeidfran, perhaps, would have been one of those who few who survived, were it not for the poison on the tip of the spear that pierced his foot.
 Poison that had started to spread.
 "Cut off my head" he said, "I will still be good company for you, for seven years in Harlech, and eighty years after that.
 But do not open the door that faces Cornwall," he rather cryptically said, "or sorrow will end it all.
-And then you must bury my head, on the White Hill in London, facing south".
+And then you must bury my head, on the Bryn Gwyn, the White Hill in London, facing south".

 And so they did.
 And of all the men who had left the Island of the Mighty only seven returned.
 Only seven, and Branwen.
 And the chatty head of Bendigeidfran, carried on the the golden platter that had been given to Matholwch several years before.